Jhana 8 logo with lotus leaf.

 The 4th Jhana is a remarkable state of peace, balance, and quiet mind.
 The mind is stable and not flitty.
 It is solid and unmoving.
 The state of the 4th Jhana can also lead some meditators to believe they have experienced Nibbana.

 There are no feelings, wants, desires, or dichotomy of any kind available to look at with the mind.
-The mind seems content as it is and seeks nothing more.
-As with all the other Jhanas, the key to passing through this Jhana is to sit in it still, without attachment to any experience.
+The mind is content as it is and seeks nothing more.
+As with all the other Jhanas, the key to passing through this Jhana is to sit with it, without attachment to any experience.
 Let go of this Jhana to progress further.

 Some meditation teachers teach that the 4th Jhana is the last Jhana.
 However, there is a further refinement of this Jhana into 4 more levels – 5th Jhana, 6th Jhana, 7th Jhana, and 8th Jhana.
 It’s easier just to call them their own Jhana.
 These are the “Arupa Jhanas.”

-The feeling of the mind, of perception growing outward to fill all space is present.
+As the fifth Jhana is uncovered, the feeling of the mind, of perception, growing outward to fill all space is present.
 It is not a feeling of ‘looking down’ as I have heard some describe it.
 At least I’ve never felt it that way.
 The feeling comes from the mind only and the mind is expanding outward from a point of reference.

 The 6th Jhana is also often taken for Nibbana because this is some people’s idea about the state.
 This isn’t nibbana in the Buddhist sense, but it is a feeling in the mind that is incredible and unforgettable.